 Furthermore, all the sportsbooks included in this list are allowed in the Netherlands, despite some attempts from authorities to block financial transactions towards them.
 So, until a transparent system is set in place, with requirements and guidelines for operators to obtain a license, you can enjoy top-quality sports betting at any of these venues that offer the best online betting in Netherlands.

-Also, for those that are not entirely convinced that playing at international bookmakers is safe, remember that all the measures taken in the new Gaming Act are facing the illegal bookmakers.
+Also, for those that are not entirely convinced that playing at international bookmakers and casino sites in the Netherlands is safe, remember that all the measures taken in the new Gaming Act are facing the illegal bookmakers.
 Punters can still enjoy the best Dutch bookmakers knowing that there are no legal actions taken against them.

 When it comes to payment options for online sports betting, there’s nothing that can really live up to the popularity of iDeal.
 The bank transfer payment method is widely used in the Netherlands for its increased security, instant transactions and total lack of fees.
 However, despite the attention iDeal gets, other Dutch betting payment methods manage to get their share of the action as well.
 At least for diversity sake, online bookmakers also offer credit cards, Giropay, Neosurf or Acceptgiro for their customers.
 Also, as far as ewallets go, PayPal manages to get a fair share of those who don’t use iDeal.